Le-Wi-Di/le-wi-di.github.io/index.md

 ### 👎👍

 ### News
-The paper describing the our is now live on ArXiv! [here](https://arxiv.org/abs/2304.14803)
+The paper describing the LeWiDi task is now live on ArXiv! [here](https://arxiv.org/abs/2304.14803)

 This year’s edition of the Learning-With-Disagreements shared task was a great success, with around 30 submissions valid for the competition.
 Results available [here](https://docs.google.com/spreadsheets/d/1MLCa-8WKuLnpPWrYns-fnK_Bjt9PreG9nY8WOyiu-xY/edit#gid=84485543).